DynamoProtocol/Documentation/getting-started/quick-start.md

-## getting-started/quick-start.md

----

-description: Get up and running with Dynamo AI in just a few minutes
----

 # ✅ Quick Start Guide

 Get started with Dynamo AI in under 10 minutes!
 This guide will take you from setup to your first AI-generated content.